polius/meteornext-docs/docs/getting-started.md

 ---

 :::tip ADDITIONAL INFORMATION
-If the Amazon S3 storage engine is enabled, mind that mounting the volume (`-v`) will no longer be necessary, since all the ephemeral data will be stored in S3.
+If the Amazon S3 storage engine is enabled, mind that mounting the volume (`-v`) will no longer be mandatory, since all the ephemeral data will be stored in S3.

-This can be useful if you want to deploy this application in an AWS ECS Fargate.
+This can be useful if you want to deploy this application in AWS ECS Fargate.
 :::

 ### Admin Account